chantaldelcarmen/afterglow/README.md

 ### Seeding

-`backend/supabase/seed.ts` creates the three test accounts and seeds sample experiences, fragments, reflections, and a system flag for demo purposes.
+`backend/supabase/seed.ts` creates the four test accounts and seeds sample experiences, fragments, reflections, and a system flag for demo purposes.

 **Prerequisites:** Node.js and a `.env` file in the project root with at minimum `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` set (see Environment setup above).